AJWest22/MS4/README.md

  - As the owner of this site, I want the ability to delete reviews if I find them inappropriate

+ - As the owner of this site I want the ability to add, edit, and delete products from the store

 ## **About The Site**